 Now, qualified patients have a new treatment option, a simple office procedure called balloon sinus dilation.

-Balloon sinus dilation is a minimally invasive treatment option that can be performed by a Sacrament ENT physician right here, in our office.
+Balloon sinus dilation is a minimally invasive treatment option that can be performed by a Sacramento ENT physician right here, in our office.
 The objective of balloon sinus dilation is to reshape anatomy to expand sinus pathways and restore drainage.
 The procedure utilizes small balloons placed in key places in the nose and sinus, which are then dilated to expand the sinus pathways.
 It may be an effective, lasting option for some patients whose symptoms do not resolve with medication.

 The balloon sinus dilation procedure may not require general anesthesia, and in many cases the patient is able to resume normal activities within 24 hours.
 A Sacrament ENT physician can determine if your condition is one that may benefit from balloon sinus dilation and can help you understand the risks and benefits of this treatment option.